Sgt. Philip R. Parish

 It took Phil eleven days to reach San Fernando.
 When he did, he and the other prisoners sat in a vacant lot.
 The Filipino doctors and nurses from the town offered to provide first aid to the POWs, but the guards would not allow them to do this.

-Life in the camp was a nightmare.
-Men were dying at a rate of at least fifty deaths a day.
+Life in the camp was a nightmare, since men were dying at a rate of at least fifty deaths a day.
 Phil remembered that one member of A Company was so sick that he no longer attempted to move away from the slit trench that served as a toilet for the prisoners.
 The soldier slept near the trench and died shortly afterwards.

 One of the worst things witnessed while at Camp O'Donnell was when the Japanese hung two Filipinos by their wrists just a few inches off the ground.
 Both Filipinos lived like this for a few days before they died.
 It was after this event that Phil decided that he needed to get out of Camp O'Donnell.

-A work detail of POWs was being organized to go to Calauan.
+A work detail of POWs was being organized to go to Calauan and was under the command of Lt.
+Col. Ted Wickord who had been the commanding officer of the 192nd.
 When they arrived, half of the men were assigned to a detail to rebuild bridges, while the other half were sent to work in a sawmill.
 Phil was assigned to the group that was to rebuild the bridges.
-This group was under the command of Lt.
-Col. Ted Wickord.
-Wickord had been the commanding officer of the 192nd Tank Battalion.
 On this detail with Phil were Dale Lawton, Ken Schoeberle, Forrest Teal, Jim Schultz, Lewis Wallisch and John Woods.

 The "selected" were made to dig their own graves.
 One pleaded with the ranking American officer to do something.
 All he could tell the man was that there was nothing he could do.
 Another regretted that he would never see Denver again.
 One of the men was the brother of another man on the detail.
 Even though other POWs volunteered to take his place, the Japanese would not allow it.
 The men were offered blindfolds but refused them.
 They were then shot.
 After falling into their graves, they were shot again.